leovu/messaging_configuration/README.md

 ## Getting Started

 In Flutter, don't remove SharePreference with key : "PUSH_TOKEN_KEY" or clear all.
 If you clear all, get the key before clear and resave it to SharePrefernces.
+You can only choose 1 between AWS and Firebase in iOS.
+If you choose Firebase, don't do the steps of AWS.

     import 'package:messaging_configuration/messaging_configuration.dart';
     class MyApp extends StatelessWidget {